A question I am asked usually by beginners is “should I buy cheap guitar pedals or pay more for expensive pedals.”

 Broadening your horizons in sound as a guitar player is always a good idea.
-To expand and develop your sound with different tones, budget pedals can be a stepping stone into helping you grow your sound musically as a guitarist.
+To expand and develop your sound with different tones, budget pedals can be a stepping stone to helping you grow your sound musically as a guitarist.

-Filling in a Missing Sound
+Filling in For a Missing Sound

-So you have crafted your perfect board consisting of your core sound, however, your tone is missing a splash of reverb, or some chorus effect to enhance a clean section you play live.
+So you have crafted your perfect board consisting of your core sound, however, your tone is missing a splash of reverb or some chorus effect to enhance a clean section you play live.

 Why spend $140 on a vintage reverb pedal with all the bells and whistles when you can spend as little as $30 for near enough the same sound?

 Reverb and compression are typically ‘set it and forget it’ pedals which are typically the best affordable candidates to add to your rig.
 Meaning them expensive boutique pedals can stay on the shelf and save your wallet in the process.

 Interestingly enough, many guitar pedal myths floating around the internet say that pedals can be dangerous for your amp.
 Well, I wrote a post about this topic.
 You can learn some of the common myths here!